-What this does is add the given observers (in this example, the PrintingObserver) with the global log observer, then forwards all of the events that were stored in memory prior to calling beginLoggingTo to these observers, and gets rid of the LimitedHistoryLogObserver, as it is no longer needed.
+- Adds the given observers (in this example, the PrintingObserver) to the global log observer - Forwards all of the events that were stored in memory prior to calling beginLoggingTo to these observers - Gets rid of the LimitedHistoryLogObserver, as it is no longer needed.

 It is an error to call beginLoggingTo more than once.